nicolaroberts/nicolaroberts.github.io/_posts/2015-07-29-r-packages-part-2.md

 For an in-depth explanation of version control and code release using git and GitHub for R package development, see [Hadley Wickham's chapter](http://r-pkgs.had.co.nz/git.html).
 In brief:

-* use git version control for local package development from the start (can turn on within RStudio)
+* use git version control for local package development from the start (can turn on within RStudio),
-* create GitHub repo with same name as the package
+* create GitHub repo with same name as the package,
-* set remote origin of the local git repo to `git@github.com:username/packagename.git`
+* set remote origin of the local git repo to `git@github.com:username/packagename.git`,
-* write a `README.md` file to describe the package to GitHub users - include installation instructions e.g. `devtools::install_github('username/packagename')`
+* write a `README.md` file to describe the package to GitHub users - include installation instructions e.g. `devtools::install_github('username/packagename')`,
-* push public versions to GitHub, bumping up the version number `z` each time, and ensuring `R CMD CHECK` passes
+* push public versions to GitHub, bumping up the version number `z` and ensuring `R CMD CHECK` passes.

 The URL and BugReports fields in the DESCRIPTION file can point to the package's GitHub site and issues page.
 Use [git tags](http://git-scm.com/book/en/v2/Git-Basics-Tagging) to mark important versions.

 ## Data

-Data can be included in an R package as a means of: data release and sharing; checking package behavior with tests at build time; and demonstrating package functions through examples or vignettes.
+Data can be included in an R package as a means of: data release and sharing; checking package behavior with automated tests; and demonstrating package functions through examples or vignettes.

 If the package is primarily a vehicle for data release and sharing, then the included functions should be minimal.
 If the package is primarily designed as analysis software, then the included data should be small.
 Large examples and vignettes for software packages can use large datasets from separate data packages.
-Note that data packages in Bioconductor are not limited by the same size restrictions that apply to software packages ([see here](http://bioconductor.org/developers/how-to/buildingPackagesForBioc/#external-data-dirs)).
+Note that data packages in Bioconductor are not limited by the same size restrictions as apply to software packages ([see here](http://bioconductor.org/developers/how-to/buildingPackagesForBioc/#external-data-dirs)).

 R data objects to be exported to the user (for examples and vignettes) go in `data/`.
 The code to generate these objects goes in a `data-raw/` directory.
 Run `devtools::use_data_raw()` to both create the `data-raw/` directory, and add it to `.Rbuildignore`.
 In the data generation scripts, use `devtools::use_data(object)` to create a `.rda` file with the same name as the object in `data/`.
 Set `LazyData: true` in the DESCRIPTION file.
 Lazy-loading allows these data objects to be accessed directly in examples or vignettes (don't require explicit loading), and only take up memory in an R session when called upon.